pdolecki/pdolecki/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I'm a Student, IT Specjalist and Junior **Frontend Developer**!!
+- 🔭 I'm a Student, IT Specialist and Junior **Frontend Developer**!!

 - 🌱 I’m currently learning **React.js**